 Despite our efforts to protect our proprietary rights, unauthorized parties may attempt to copy aspects of our software applications or to obtain and use information that we regard as proprietary.
 Policing unauthorized use of our software applications is difficult, and we expect software piracy to continue to be a persistent problem.
 In licensing our software applications, we typically rely on "shrink wrap" or "click wrap" licenses that are not signed by licensees.
 We may have difficulty enforcing these licenses in some jurisdictions.
 In addition, the laws of some foreign countries do not protect our proprietary rights to as great an extent as do the laws of the United States.
 Our attempts to protect our proprietary rights may not be adequate.
 Our competitors may independently develop similar technology, duplicate our software applications or design around patents issued to us or other intellectual property rights of ours.
-Litigation may be necessary in the future to enforce our intellectual property rights, protect our trade secrets or determine the validity and scope of the proprietary rights or others.
+Litigation may be necessary in the future to enforce our intellectual property rights, protect our trade secrets or determine the validity and scope of the proprietary rights of others.
 Litigation could result in substantial costs and diversion of resources and management attention.
 In addition, from time to time we are participants or members of various industry standard-setting organizations or other industry technical organizations.
-Our participation or membership in such organizations may, in some circumstances, require us to enter into royalty or licensing agreements with third parties regarding our intellectual property infringement claims against them, which would increase our costs as a result of defending such claims, and may require that we pay significant damages if there were an adverse ruling in any such claims.
+Our participation or membership in such organizations may, in some circumstances, require us to enter into royalty or licensing agreements with third parties regarding our intellectual property under terms established by those organizations, which we may not find favorable.
+In addition, many of our agreements with our customers and partners require us to indemnify them for certain intellectual property infringement claims against them, which would increase our costs as a result of defending such claims, and may require that we pay significant damages if there were an adverse ruling in any such claims.
 Furthermore, such customers and partners may discontinue the use of our products, services, and technologies, as a result of injunctions or otherwise, which could result in loss of revenues and adversely impact our business.